TomGuter/Best-Car-Finder/README.md

 - **Interactive UI**: Modern, user-friendly design with easy navigation and an interactive layout.
 - **Wishlist Functionality**: Save your favorite cars to a wishlist for future reference.
 - **Explore Options**: Access detailed information about each car model through the "Explore" button.
-- Admin Page: Manage and maintain car data efficiently, including adding, editing, and deleting cars.
+- **Admin Page**: Manage and maintain car data efficiently, including adding, editing, and deleting cars.

 ## Installation